cvat-ai/cvat/site/content/en/docs/manual/basics/creating_an_annotation_task.md

   If annotations on different segments (on overlapped frames) are very different, you will have two shapes for the same object.
   This functionality works only for bounding boxes.
-  Polygons, polylines, points don't support automatic merge on overlapped segments even the overlap parameter isn't zero and match between corresponding shapes on adjacent segments is perfect.
+  Polygons, polylines, points don't support automatic merge on the overlapped segments even if the overlap parameter isn't zero and the match between corresponding shapes on adjacent segments is perfect.

 ### Segment size

-Use this option to divide a huge dataset into a few smaller segments.
+Divides a big dataset into a few smaller segments.
 For example, one job cannot be annotated by several labelers (it isn't supported).
-Thus using "segment size" you can create several jobs for the same annotation task.
+Thus using **Segment size** you can create several jobs for the same annotation task.
-It will help you to parallel data annotation process.
+It helps you to parallel data annotation process.

 ### Start frame

-Frame from which video in task begins.
+Frame from which video in the task begins.

 ### Stop frame

-Frame on which video in task ends.
+Frame on which video in the task ends.

 ### Frame Step

-Use this option to filter video frames.
+Use this option to filter the video frames.
 For example, enter `25` to leave every twenty fifth frame in the video or every twenty fifth image.

 ### Chunk size

-Defines a number of frames to be packed in a chunk when send from client to server.
+Defines a number of frames to be packed in a chunk sent from client to server.
 Server defines automatically if empty.

 Recommended values: